ilovepino8x7/Autumn-Attack/README.md

 ## Link to Play online
 Works best on PC or Mac, but can be played on mobile with a bit of cropping https://ilovepino56.itch.io/autumn-attack
+If you want save codes and loading from them to work, you need to build the game for pc or mac in Unity.

 ## Controls
 Left click to select or poke with your finger